11 Day African Photo Safari for $6,475

 The sightings were wonderful.
 We had many opportunities to take great photographs.”

-The price for this trip is $6,075 per person for double occupancy; the single supplement is $945.
+The price for this trip is $6,475 per person for double occupancy; the single supplement is $995.
+If you pay by check, there is a $200 discount.
 Upon signing up, there is a deposit of 30%.
-The balance is due on April 1st, 2019.
+The balance is due on April 1st, 2020.
 The cost is the same for photographers and non-photographers alike.
-Note that airfare from your home to Tanzania is not included; a typical fare from the U.S. East Coast can be approximately $1,500.
+Note that airfare from your home to Tanzania is not included; a typical fare from the U.S. east coast can be approximately $1,500.

 Professionally trained, English-speaking drivers/guides and a professional photographer leader to assist you in the field.
 All park entry fees, all accommodation and meals as described in the detailed itinerary, airport transfers upon arrival and departure, private safari vehicles with an entire row per photographer, bottled water during game drives, local medical evacuation in case of emergency, safari planning booklet, and support from tour operator with offices in Arusha, Tanzania.